italia-opensource/italiaopensource.com/website/src/pages/opensources/awesome-italia-open-source.md

 ### Description

 Italy Open-Source is a project whose purpose is to give transparency to the Italian tech ecosystem.
-Through a series of awesome lists, we seek to give visibility to open-source projects, communities, and innovative companies
+Through a series of awesome lists, we seek to give visibility to open-source projects, communities, and tech startups

 ### Tags